On Jan 31, 2007, the President of the United States gave his speech on the

 While the U.S. politics, army and media were busy with the

-Middle East hostilities, China, Russia and the EU were busy building
+hostilities in the Middle East, China, Russia and the EU were busy building

-stronger socioeconomic relations with Middle Eastern countries though joint
+stronger socioeconomic relations with Middle Eastern countries through joint

 economic development initiatives and open cultural dialogues.
 It is a known